 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-Whether you’re looking for a side dish or an impressive pasta-based meal, there is no doubt you’ll love this smoked gouda mac and cheese with pancetta.
-It’s a recipe using smoked gouda which makes a wonderful upscale or gourmet macaroni dinner.
+Whether you’re looking for side dishes or an impressive pasta-based meal, there is no doubt you’ll love this smoked gouda mac and cheese with pancetta.
+It’s a recipe using smoked gouda which makes a wonderful upscale or gourmet macaroni dinner with a creamy cheese sauce.
+The great things is that even a picky eater will like this better than the boxed stuff.

-Mac and cheese is one of the best ever comfort foods and this smoked gouda mac and cheese with pancetta is sooooo good!
-Pop a sprig of parsley on top before serving for a simple yet totally gourmet presentation.
+Mac and cheese is the ultimate comfort food and this is the best mac and cheese recipe.
+It is sooooo good!
+Pop a sprig of parsley on top of your homemade macaroni before placing on the dinner table for a simple yet totally gourmet presentation.